ToolShed

 • a garden-based vocabulary list

-• a garden-based book list resources for funding educational garden projects
+• a garden-based book list providing resources for funding educational garden projects

-Here is a sample lesson plan: Discovering Insects is a lesson we do in springtime out in school gardens, but can also be done indoors.
+Check out a sample lesson plan: Discovering Insects.
+This is a lesson we do in Spring out in school gardens, but can also be done indoors.

-CLICK THE DONATE BUTTON BELOW TO PURCHASE LtL’s Garden Education Resource Package for $300!
+CLICK THE ‘DONATE’ BUTTON BELOW TO PURCHASE Toolshed - Our Garden Education Resource Package for $300!

-• We can tailor our services to your needs.
+• We tailor our services to your needs.
 Services may include:

 • supporting with fundraising to cover costs of the school garden, such as help with completing grant applications